 Studies have found that 13 percent of people admitted to hospitals with a stroke had in fact visited emergency rooms complaining of headaches and dizziness within the prior month.

-Are you wondering: How do I find a stroke injury lawyer near me?
+Are you wondering: How do I find a stroke attorney near me?

 If you or a loved one suffered a stroke and believe doctors caused the condition as a result of surgical malpractice or the failure to timely diagnose it, you may be entitled to substantial compensation through a stroke lawsuit.